asehmi/fastapi-wrapper-apiness/README.md

 In addition, alongside the generated database(s), a configuration database is created with all the metadata required to recreate the API on the databases without having to load the original source data files.
-In effect, a package comprising the data databases and associated configurtion database makes the API portable to any machine that has the `fastapi-wrapper` CLI tool installed.
+In effect, a package comprising the data databases and associated configuration database makes the API portable to any machine that has the `fastapi-wrapper` CLI tool installed.

 Read on to see how to get this little magic into your data handling workflows.